t-clark04/Clark-Data-Science-Portfolio/MLStreamlitApp/README.md

 ![Terminal_Prompt.png](data/Terminal_Prompt.png)

 This will open up the Streamlit app in a new browser window.
+Time to explore!

 Note: The app.py script uses the following Python libraries: ``streamlit`` (version 1.37.1), ``pandas`` (version 2.2.3), ``seaborn`` (version 0.13.2), ``matplotlib`` (version 3.10.1), ``scikit_learn`` (version 1.6.1) and ``pathlib``.
 If you have never used these libraries before or if they are not contained within your Python Standard Library, you may need to install them before you can run the terminal command.
 To do so, just hop over to the terminal in your IDE, and type: ``pip install package-name``.
 For example, to install pandas, just enter ``pip install pandas`` in the terminal and hit enter.
 Once all of these dependencies are installed, you should be good to go!